SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 “Lookie here!”
 She points at the top.
 “I’m here, then all of you are right under me, and all your friends under you, and then their friends under them.
 But like we showed before, we know *everypony* here is my friend!
 If I wanted more friends before, I would need to go out and find somepony I haven’t met yet and put together a party for them, with streamers and presents and cakes can only bake so fast, even for me.
 If instead, all of you went to make a friend, I would get five more friends in the same amount of time!
 And if all of your friends made a new friend, then we would all have double the friends!”

-The easel then shows the words, ‘Friendship Funds’.
+The next page shows the words, ‘Friendship Funds’.
 “Going out for bowling, having a yummy bite to eat, or watching a cool concert together; what do these all have in common?
 How about you?”
-She points a hoof to Gummy.
+She points a hoof to Gummy, who blinks.
 “That’s right!
 They all cost bits.
 And good friends work together to help pay for fun times out.
 Even then, some really fun stuff is reeeaaallly pricey!
 That’s where the Pony Pyramid comes in!
-If every friend, and friend of a friend, and friend of a friend of a friend chip in even one bit, we would have almost infinite bits to spend on fun stuff!
+If every friend, and friend of a friend, and friend of a friend of a friend, and all their friends, too, chip in even one bit, we would have almost infinite bits to spend on fun stuff!
 Perfect!”

-She flips easel to the final page, which reads, ‘Questions?’
+She flips the paper to reveal the final page, which reads, ‘Questions?’
 Twilight’s hoof shoots up.
 “Pinkie!”

 Pinkie points to her.
-“Ooo, ooo!
+“Ooh, ooh!
 What’s your question?”

 Twilight calls out, “Pinkie, that’s a pyramid scheme!”